 In certain circumstances, the transfer of an asset from a company to a spouse who is a shareholder or an associate of a shareholder may be a dividend.
-For more information, see the fact sheet Division 7A - Overview.
+For more information, see the fact sheet Division 7A - An overview, available only on our website.

-EXAMPLE: Transfer of assets from a marriage or a de facto marriage
+EXAMPLE 93: Transfer of assets from a marriage or a de facto marriage